-- 1 Van Dingenen et al. (2005) for 100 and 200 nm particles.
-During dust events, there was an - 2 increase of non-hygroscopic particles at around GF 1.0.
-These events do not have a large - 3 influence on the average GF values, as they only represent about 5% of the total - 4 measurements at JFJ (Sjögren et al. 2008) and 3% at Monte Cimone (Van Dingenen et el. - 5 2010).
-Accumulation mode particles in African air display a high degree of external mixing - 6 also in this study, although dust events have not been individually identified. - 7 Median GFs and average NFs measured at the pdD are displayed as a function of air mass - 8 origin in Figure 10.
-Taken as an average over the whole measurement period, the hygroscopic - 9 variability as a function of air mass trajectory is not obvious.
-Nucleation and Aitken mode - 10 particles originating from the oceanic and continental regions tend to contain slightly higher - 11 fractions of the hygroscopic mode than those measured in African and local air.
-In the - 12 accumulation mode, oceanic and oceanic modified air contains much larger fractions of more - 13 hygroscopic particles than the other air masses.
+Sjögren et al. (2008) and Van Dingenen et al. (2005) report that the degree of external mixing is greater during dust events, when mineral dust from African air masses is mixed with anthropogenic particles.
+Sjögren et al. (2008) report this behaviour for 250 nm particles, and Van Dingenen et al. (2005) for 100 and 200 nm particles.
+During dust events, there was an increase of non-hygroscopic particles at around GF 1.0.
+These events do not have a large influence on the average GF values, as they only represent about 5 % of the total measurements at JFJ (Sjögren et al., 2008) and 3 % at Monte Cimone (Van Dingenen et al., 2005).
+Accumulation mode particles in African air display a high degree of external mixing also in this study, although dust events have not been individually identified.

+Median GFs and average NFs measured at the pdD are displayed as a function of air mass origin in Fig. 10.
+Taken as an average over the whole measurement period, the hygroscopic variability as a function of air mass trajectory is not obvious.
+Nucleation and Aitken mode particles originating from the oceanic and continental regions tend to contain slightly higher fractions of the hygroscopic mode than those